 But I'm not sure this helped my wellness goal of fitting back into real pants by spring.
 And I'm trying to give my body more of what it needs.
 But sometimes, dessert just calls.

-Here are some delicious dessert ideas that don't feel sacrificial, but with ingredients that meet your goals of healthy eating.
+Here are some delicious dessert ideas that don't feel sacrificial but with ingredients that meet your healthy eating goals.

 Fruit's natural sweetness provides endless healthy alternatives to typical sugary desserts.
-Baked fruit desserts use natural sweeteners such as lemon juice and cinnamon for a low-sugar treat.
-Toss a variety of sliced fruit in a bowl with lemon juice, cinnamon, and maple syrup, and then bake in a glass baking dish at 350 degrees for 25-30 minutes, or until apples are soft.
-You can also grill fruit for another delicious treat.
+So try baked fruit desserts that use natural sweeteners such as lemon juice and cinnamon for a low-sugar treat.
+Toss some sliced fruit, like apples, peaches, or pears, in a bowl with lemon juice, cinnamon, and maple syrup, and then bake in a glass baking dish at 350 degrees for 25-30 minutes, or until soft.

 Fruit pizza is popular with both adults and kids and is pretty enough to serve at a party.
-Strawberries, blueberries, blackberries, and kiwi create vibrant colors on a serving tray, and if you use Greek yogurt instead of frosting and bake this paleo and gluten-free crust have a clean-eating dessert that will be a new favorite, even for breakfast.
+Strawberries, blueberries, blackberries, and kiwi create vibrant colors on a serving tray.
+If you use Greek yogurt instead of frosting and bake this Paleo and Gluten-free crust, you have a clean-eating dessert that will be a new favorite, even for breakfast.

 I found my favorite healthy dessert in Jessica Seinfeld's cookbook, Food Swings.
 She features some vegan desserts and her Vice Cream is by far my favorite.
 This easy dessert recipe uses peanut butter and frozen bananas and is a guilt-free substitute for ice cream. it's delicious, easy, and a great make-ahead treat for after-dinner, or as a snack.
 If you eat it right away, it tastes like frozen yogurt.
 But if you freeze it for later, you'll have more of an ice cream experience.